webqit/quantum-js/README.md

 ## Examples

-Using the polyfill, the following examples work today.
+Using the polyfills, the following examples work today.

 + [Example 1: *Reactive Custom Elements*](#example-1-reactive-custom-elements)
 + [Example 2: *Pure Computations*](#example-2-pure-computations)

 ### Example 1: *Reactive Custom Elements*

 Manual reactivity accounts for a large part of the UI code we write today.
-Now, we can simply write *Stateful* code!
+Now, what if we could simply write *Stateful* code?

 In this example, we demonstrate a custom element that has Stateful Function as its `render()` method.
 We invoke the `render()` method only once and let it statically reflect subsequent updates: